sankeerth-th/Predictive-Analysis-of-Online-Discussion-Dynamics-using-Text-Mining/README.md

 After downloading, place the `database.sqlite` (extracted from the Reddit Comments Dataset) and `GoogleNews-vectors-negative300.bin` files in the project directory alongside the Jupyter notebooks.

+## Important Note on Running the Code

+- To ensure the smooth execution of the notebooks, it's recommended to download the entire project repository as a ZIP file.
+After downloading, unzip the file to extract its contents into a single directory.
+This approach helps maintain the file structure and relative paths, making it easier to run the code without encountering file path issues.

+- Once you've downloaded and extracted the files, follow the instructions under the "How to Run the Code" section.
+Make sure that all prerequisite software and libraries are installed, and that the data files (`database.sqlite` and `GoogleNews-vectors-negative300.bin`) are placed in the same directory as the Jupyter notebooks.

+- By following these steps, you'll be able to run the notebooks seamlessly and replicate the project's results.

 ## How to Run the Code

 ### Prerequisites